JacquelineZhongr/datascience_project/README.md

 ---
-# Recipe labeling specifically for label "Dietary"
-# Predict if the recipe would be labled as "dietary" or not.
+# PartII: Predict if the recipe would be labled as "dietary" or not.

 ## Framing the Problem